 Common reasons why corporate Intranet implementations fail

-As an contractor, I usually get hired when something goes wrong, or need to be done immediately.
+As an contractor, I usually get hired when something goes wrong, or needs to be done immediately.
 Most of the times this is when projects are failing or about to fail.

 I have seen a lot of development oriented companies having trouble implementing SharePoint.
 Mainly, this is because these companies are used to developing software targeted for a particular part of the stakeholders’ company.
 However, when it comes to implementing an Intranet an much wider view and understanding is required.
 Developing and deploying an Intranet requires to involve a lot of different functions from an company, and usually results in political warfare when not properly managed.